 What Bait Is Best For Drop Shot Fishing?

-The great thing about drop-shot fishing is that you can use a huge range of different baits on your hook.
+The great thing about drop shot fishing is that you can use a huge range of different baits on your hook.

-The number one choice for most anglers is a 3 or 4-inch long soft plastic that either replicates a shad or a minnow, but it can also be very effective with a soft plastic worm.
-But you don’t have to limit yourself to just soft plastics; you can use any lure you want and think might work.
+The number one choice for most anglers is a 3 or 4-inch long soft plastic that replicates a shad or a minnow, but it can also be very effective with a soft plastic worm.
+But you don’t have to limit yourself to soft plastics; you can use any lure you want and think might work.

 How To Tie A Drop Shot Rig